 The cookie’s ‘wisdom’ is a misquotation.
 It should read: ‘Music is the language of the soul’.
 This has been a commonplace sentiment in music theory over the centuries.
-It’s derived from a crude essentialization of Plato’s discourse on the nature of music and its relation to the soul and the emotions, the education, and the physical and moral actions of humankind.
+It’s derived from a crude essentialization of Plato’s discourse on the nature of music and its relation to the soul and the emotions, as well as to the education and the physical and moral actions of humankind.
 The inversion of ‘language’ and ‘soul’ renders the adage nonsensical as an expression of a general truth.
 However, in its particular application the saying can make sense … of sorts.

 Language and music share many components and qualities such as pitch, melody, timbre, rhythm, and timing.
 The American minimalist Steve Reich has endeavoured to make these connections explicit, exploiting the musicality of speech to structure his compositions.
 It’s Gonna Rain (1965) is the earliest and a prime example of this process.
 The work is based upon an extemporary evangelistic sermon spoken by an African-American street preacher, and recorded one evening in Union Square, San Francisco a year earlier.
 In some traditions of so-called ‘black preaching’ music is conspicuously the soul of the language.
 The delivery is characterized by a ‘sing-song’ melodiousness, poetic rhythm and cadence, and breadth of dynamic range, as well as a flare for striking imagery.
 The earnest efforts of the preacher, Brother Walter, were a gift to Reich in all these respects.